Cucumber Dosa/Taushe Polo

 This can be eaten as is or with little ghee or coconut oil.

-11 Replies to “Cucumber Dosa/Taushe Polo”
+11 thoughts on “Cucumber Dosa/Taushe Polo”